 - Drag the fields to the page and drop them on the Map drop zone.

-Click the Info button to turn the map card over.
+Click the Flip card button to turn the map card over.
 The back of the card includes a place to write a description of the map.

 The Layer options pane is accessible from the layer legend and can be used to change the style and statistics of the map.